Sql Select Where Match All From Another Table

 In the query below, the stemma Intimate Link (addresses) ON (users.id = addresses.user_id) creates the intersection between the two tables, which means that the join table contains only rows where thither is a definite couple between the values in the two columns in use in the condition.

-SELECT users.*, addresses.* FROM users INNER Link addresses ON users.id = addresses.user_id;
+SELECT users.*, addresses.* FROM users INNER Link addresses ON users.id = addresses.user_id; The data in our unjoined tables looks like this:

 The result of our SELECT question using an Privileged JOIN would look like this: